rdegges/pycall/docs/index.rst

 pycall's Documentation
 ======================

 Welcome to pycall's documentation.
-The documentation is divided into several different parts, and can be read through like a book.
+This documentation is divided into several different parts, and can be read through like a book.
 If you're relatively new to telephony, you may want to start at the :ref:`foreward`, and read through to the end.
 If you're interested in the API itself, you can skim through the